 However, with thorough cultivation, the successful production of autoflower cannabis has proven that these strains have so much to offer us.
 There are wide varieties high in THC, CBD, and even those with a pleasant balance.

 Thinking of starting your autoflower grow journey?
 We want to make it easier for you to decide.
 You may know some of these facts already, but together, they can help you on your path to harvest.
-Let’s dive into the most fun facts about autoflowering cannabis strains.
+Let’s dive into the most fun facts about autoflower cannabis seeds.

 If you’re new to the cultivation world, these strains are recommended for beginners.
-So many experienced growers state that autoflowering strains are their number one choice due to their simplicity and faster production.
+So many experienced growers state that autoflower seeds are their number one choice due to their simplicity and faster production.

 Strains like these do not require much maintenance, making them a great option for those looking to learn or desire mass harvests.
 They are also resilient and able to withstand harsh conditions, such as temperature changes and pests.